 Guests in the Ruth Paine home also will learn about her involvement in local civic and social justice movements during the 1960s.

 Read more about Ruth Paine's and Marina Oswald's friendship and the Ruth Paine House Museum at JFK.org/Blog/.

 Ideal for everyone ― individuals, groups, students, adults, families ― tours of the Ruth Paine House Museum are available to the public.
 Special COVID protocols are currently in place regarding tours.
 Please see the reservation page for details.
 Click on "Make Reservation" on the right side of this page.
 Please note: After you have completed your credit card transaction, your confirmation will indicate that your status is PENDING.
 Although it indicates pending, your reservation has gone through and been completed.
-The interactive, docent-led tours will last approximately 90 minutes and are limited to 12 persons.
-For information on group tours, call (972) 721-3729.
+For information on group tours, call (972) 721-4754 or 972-721-3700.